-Target + REQ015 - Process Credit Card Payment REQ018 - Report on User Account REQ011 - Manage User Accounts REQ012 - Provide Online Sales REQ013 - Manage Deliveries REQ019 - Manage Inventory REQ021 - List Stock Levels REQ014 - ShoppingBasket REQ020 - Receive Books REQ017 - Remove User REQ016 - Add Users + Source Add New Titles Add To Shopping Basket Î Î Close Account Ŷ Create Account Create Orders Î Delete User of the relationship.
+Target + REQ011 - Manage User Accounts REQ012 - Provide Online Sales REQ013 - Manage Deliveries REQ014 - ShoppingBasket REQ015 - Process Credit Card Payment REQ016 - Add Users REQ017 - Remove User REQ018 - Report on User Account REQ019 - Manage Inventory REQ020 - Receive Books REQ021 - List Stock Levels REQ022 - Order Books

-Where to find the Relationship Matrix

-In the Browser window, click on a Package and select:
++ Source Add New Titles - - - - - - - - - - -

+Add To Shopping Basket Î

+Close Account Î

+Create Account Î

+Create Orders Î

+Delete User Î

-Usage of the Relationship Matrix
+of the relationship.

-To display the relationships that exist between elements - such as which Requirements are realized by which Use Cases - in two Packages in a visually compelling matrix.
+Where to find the Relationship Matrix In the Browser window, click on a Package and select: The 'Resources' tab Matrix Profiles Right-click on a profile Open Matrix Profile or The Start ribbon > All Windows > Design > Tools > Package Matrix Usage of the Relationship Matrix To display the relationships that exist between elements - such as which Requirements are realized by which Use Cases - in two Packages in a visually compelling matrix.
 It is useful in analyzing missing elements or relationships; for example, to determine which Requirements are not realized by any Use Case, or which Components do not have corresponding Requirements or Use Cases.
 It is particularly useful in workshops with Business Stakeholders who might not be familiar with seeing Requirements in Trace diagrams.